 This category is about corporate social responsibility (CSR), a form of corporate self-regulation integrated into a business model.
 The goal of CSR is to embrace responsibility for the company’s actions and encourage a positive impact through its activities on the environment, consumers, employees, communities, stakeholders and all other members of the public sphere.

-Patricia Reiter, Director of Rob and Melani Walton Sustainability Solution Initiatives, Arizona State University, talks about her career, inspiration and recent accomplishments in our Women in CSR series.
+Kathy Hannan, National Managing Partner, Diversity and Corporate Responsibility, KPMG, talks about her career, inspiration and recent accomplishments in our Women in CSR series.

 Public-private partnerships are addressing societal challenges.
 If we want to halt climate change, ensure future access to water, develop technologies to maintain food security and mitigate disease by 2050, we need more collaboration and initiatives that advance broader collective impact.

 Southwest Airlines has always done a good job listening to customers.
 Will they alter their relationship with SeaWorld in light of recent protests about captive orcas?

 In the second of our series Can Beauty be Benign, writer Holly Dawson talks to Carry Somers, founder and M.D. of Pachacuti, about what it means to run a truly ethical business.

 After a three-month delay, the EPA has published its proposed new carbon and GHG emsissions performance standards for new power plants in the Federal Register.
 Staunchly opposed by coal, fossil fuel and utility industry interests, the proposed new performance standards conform with “EPA’s original factual and legal rationale for selecting CCS (carbon capture and storage) technology as the basis for the emission standards.”

 These days, what with the focus on carbon emissions, we’re prompted to think of large supply chains as detractors to a company’s success.
 But curiously, Nutella has turned that image problem to a benefit.
 You tell us: Will it work?